-For individuals, enter the interest from line 8 at the bottom right margin of Form 1040, page 1, and label it as "Sec.
+For individuals, enter the interest from line 24 at the bottom right margin of Form 1040, page 1, and label it as "Sec.
 1294 interest."
 Also include this amount in your check or money order payable to the United States Treasury.
 If you would otherwise receive a refund, reduce the amount of the refund by the amount of interest due.

-Lines 9 and 10.
-Complete lines 9 and 10 only if you have partially terminated your section 1294 election.
-Enter on line 9 the part of the deferred tax outstanding after the partial termination of the section 1294 election.
-This amount should equal line 3 minus line 7.
+Lines 25 and 26.
+Complete lines 25 and 26 only if you have partially terminated your section 1294 election.
+Enter on line 25 the part of the deferred tax outstanding after the partial termination of the section 1294 election.
+This amount should equal line 19 minus line 23.

-Enter on line 10 the accrued interest remaining after the partial termination of the section 1294 election.
-This amount should equal line 4 minus line 8.
+Enter on line 26 the accrued interest remaining after the partial termination of the section 1294 election.
+This amount should equal line 20 minus line 24.

 Disclosure, Privacy Act, and Paperwork Reduction Act Notice.
 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
-Sections 6001, 6011, 6012(a), 6103, and 6109, and their regulations, require you to provide this information.
+Sections 6001, 6011, 6012(a), and 6109, and their regulations, require you to provide this information.
 We need this information to ensure that you are complying with the Internal Revenue laws and to allow us to figure and determine the right amount of tax.

-Section 6109 requires that you provide your identifying number on the return.
-This is so we know who you are and can process your return and other papers.
 You must fill in all parts of the tax form that apply to you.
 If you do not file a return under circumstances requiring its filing, do not provide the information we ask for, or provide fraudulent information, you may be charged penalties and be subject to criminal prosecution.